drewglov/Portfolio/README.md

 ##### K Means Clustering
    • [Visualizing K Means Clustering](https://github.com/drewglov/Portfolio/blob/master/Clustering/Visualizing%20K%20Means.ipynb) - We will create a simple visualization of K Means clustering to deepen our understanding of how it works.

+   • [Public or Private?](https://github.com/drewglov/Portfolio/blob/master/Clustering/K%20Means%20Clustering%20-%20Public%20or%20Private.ipynb) - For this project we will attempt to use KMeans Clustering to cluster Universities into to two groups, Private and Public.
+It is **important to note**, we actually have the labels for this data set, but we will NOT use them for the KMeans clustering algorithm, since it is an unsupervised learning algorithm.
+We will use these labels for a classification report at the end of the project.

    • [Can K Means Clustering Determine Titanic Survivors?](https://github.com/drewglov/Portfolio/blob/master/Clustering/Clustering%20-%20KMeans%20Titanic%20and%20Handling%20Text.ipynb) - For this project, we would like to use K Means clustering on the famous Titanic Passenger dataset to see if the K Means algorithm can give us any insight as to which factors led to a passenger's death or survival.

 ##### Mean Shift Clustering